Snowmaking

 To start a snowmaking system a wet-bulb temperature of -2.5 °C is required.
 If the atmospheric humidity is very low, this level can be reached at temperatures slightly above 0 °C, but if the air humidity is high, colder temperatures are required.
 Temperatures around freezing point are referred to as borderline temperatures or limit temperatures.
 If the wet-bulb temperature drops, more snow can be produced faster and more efficiently.

 Snowmaking is an energy-intense process, and has environmental impacts, both of which inherently limit its use.

 History

+The first artificial snowflake was created by Ukichiro Nakaya in 1936, three years after his first attempt.

-Art Hunt, Dave Richey, and Wayne Pierce invented the snow cannon in 1950, but secured a patent sometime later.
+Americans Art Hunt, Dave Richey, and Wayne Pierce invented the snow cannon in 1950, but secured a patent sometime later.
 In 1952, Grossinger's Catskill Resort Hotel became the first in the world to use artificial snow.
 Snowmaking began to be used extensively in the early 1970s.
 Many ski resorts depend heavily upon snowmaking.

 Snowmaking has achieved greater efficiency with increasing complexity.
 Traditionally, snowmaking quality depended upon the skill of the equipment operator.
 Today, computer control supplements that skill with greater precision, such that a snow gun operates only when snowmaking is optimal.
+Snowmaking automation is the new state of the art upgrades that the resorts have been waiting for.
+Companies like SMI, HKD and Ratnik Industries are some of the leading companies for it in the industry.
+There are places in the country that teach both young and old folks now how to make snow and what to do with said snow.
+Colorado Mountain College is the leading school for this degree as of now.